WGKA: WAFS

 In 1988, WPBD (640 AM) began operations, although the owners soon announced that the station was for sale.
 Jacor made arrangements to purchase WPBD and transfer WGST's call letters and format onto the new station.
 As part of these moves, Jacor divested WGST to the Moody Bible Institute, a Christian radio organization in Chicago, for $2.3 million.
 On June 30, 1989, Moody changed WGST's callsign to WAFS and changed format from news/talk to Christian talk and teaching; Jacor concurrently changed WPBD's call letters to WGST.

 WAFS became the Atlanta affiliate of Moody Radio, which lasted until 2004.

 WGKA

-The Moody Bible Institute sold WAFS on March 24, 2004 to Salem Communications.
+The Moody Bible Institute sold WAFS on March 24, 2004, to Salem Communications.
 On August 2, 2004, Salem swapped call letters between its two stations on 920 and 1190 kHz, which resulted in the WGKA call letters moving to 920 kHz, and the WAFS call letters now appearing at 1190 kHz.

-On January 5, 2015 WGKA was rebranded as "920 The Answer".
+On January 5, 2015, WGKA was rebranded as "920 The Answer".
 It began airing many of the Salem Radio Network conservative talk hosts.

 Beginning in the Fall of 2018, WGKA became the Atlanta home for Clemson Tigers football games, taking over from WCFO, which had switched to a Catholic radio format.

-Programming

-Frontlines of Freedom with Denny Gillem is on from 12-1 am.
-Townhall Review is on from 1-2 am.
-The Captain’s AMERICA - Third Watch with Matt Bruce is on from 2-6 am.
-Hugh Hewitt is on from 6-9 am.
-Mike Gallagher is on from 9am-12pm.
-Dennis Prager is on from 12-2 pm.
-Charlie Kirk is on from 2-3 pm.
-Sebastian Gorka is on from 3-6 pm.
-Jay Sekulow is on from 6-7 pm.
-Larry Elder is on from 7-9 pm.
-Dan Bongino is on from 9-10 pm.
-Jim Bohannon is on from 10pm-12am.

-Salem Media Group is broadcast weekends.

-Sports play-by-play programming on WGKA includes being the Atlanta affiliate for Clemson Tigers football.